cr0ybot/behance-archive-downloader/README.md

 ## Installation

 1. Clone or download this repository and navigate to the project folder in your terminal
+2. Run `npm install` within the project folder to install the project dependencies
-2. Run `npm install -g .` within the project folder to install the script globally
+3. Run `npm install -g .` within the project folder to install the script globally

 ## Usage